HarisAronis-GIS/QGIS-Projects/README.md

 → Vertex_numbering.py
 → Joined_layer.py
 → XY_Table.py
-→ OUTPUT: Atlas PDF export:
-A4 pages of coordinate tables for every settlement (with outer boundaries and inner zone vertices, hierarchically and topologically ordered)
+→ OUTPUT: Atlas PDF export of A4 pages of coordinate tables for every settlement (with outer boundaries and inner zone vertices, hierarchically and topologically ordered)
 ```